The Book of Mormon vs. the LDS church

 LDS > Not a huge deviation, but why all the scripted general conference talks, teleprompters, speechwriters, everything is approved, and little is off the cuff.
 You'll notice church leaders get into trouble when they speak openly.

 18. BoM > Presents clear examples of a prophet as one who simply prophesies in the name of the Lord.
-The book is replete with examples of men who received inspiration and a directive to preach and to prophecy.
+The book is replete with examples of men who received inspiration and a directive to preach and prophecy.
 The sons of Mosiah were given the spirit of prophecy and revelation through study, fasting, and prayer.
 Samuel broke all modern stereotypes.
 Mormon tells us in 3 Nephi 5:13 that he was called by the Lord, and in Moroni 7:3 that grace, God’s will, and the gift of the Lord are all that qualify him to teach the truth.
 (See also Moroni 7:24)

 LDS > Only those called through succession can prophesy and speak for the church.
 Three of the apostles recently taught the youth they can seek revelation, but it must never contradict a church leader’s revelation.